Compiling Code LLMs into Lightweight Executables: Additional Analysis

 \subsection{Time Cost of Quantization and Compilation}

-We measure the quantization and compilation time required by \tool to generate an optimized executable from a 7B-parameter Code LLM.
-On our evaluation machine (Apple M2 CPU, 24GB RAM), the complete pipeline, including model quantization, bit-packing, and LLVM-based GEMV optimization, completes in approximately 17 minutes for all three models.

-This processing time is relatively short compared to the overall lifecycle of deploying a Code LLM, as it represents a one-time cost per model configuration.
-Once the optimized binary is generated, it can be reused indefinitely without recompilation unless the model weights or target hardware change.
-The 17-minute duration highlights the practicality of \tool in real-world scenarios, allowing developers to efficiently convert large models into executables suitable for on-device inference.
-Moreover, given the sustained performance improvements during inference—up to 10.5$\times$ faster execution and 6.4$\times$ lower memory usage as demonstrated in RQ2—the time overhead is minimal and can be easily amortized over multiple inference runs.
+We measure the quantization and compilation time required by \tool\ to generate an optimized executable from a 7B-parameter Code LLM.
+On our evaluation machine (Apple M4 CPU, 24 GB RAM), the complete pipeline, which includes model quantization, bit-packing, and LLVM-based GEMV optimization, completes in approximately 17 minutes for all three models.
+This processing time is relatively short compared with the overall lifecycle of deploying a Code LLM, since it represents a one-time cost per model configuration.
+Once the optimized binary is generated, it can be reused indefinitely without recompilation, unless the model weights or target hardware change.
+Moreover, given the sustained performance improvements during inference, which reach up to 10.5$\times$ faster execution and 6.4$\times$ lower memory usage as demonstrated in RQ2, the time overhead is minimal and can be easily amortized over multiple inference runs.